 The next step is to make healthier, more informed choices whenever you can.
 Patton acknowledges that learning to identify potentially hazardous chemicals and checking all labels in an attempt to avoid them can feel overwhelming at first.
 But after a while, she says, it becomes easier and almost automatic.
 “Start where it feels comfortable,” she advises, “and go from there.”
-(For more information, read “Going Green” in the April 2005 archives.)
+(For more information, read “Going Green”.)

 Here, we’ve assembled a few great places to begin…